Skip to content

 0.5 / 2

-The company reports that there has been a reduction in chemical fertiliser application due to precision agriculture and targeted soil and leaf analysis to optimise yield.
-However, no other details could be found.
+The company reports that it is making efforts to reduce the use of chemical fertiliser through a reduction in application, as well as precision agriculture and targeted soil and leaf analysis to optimise yield.
+Limited details are reported.

 • P